ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 --- abstract

-This document defines the RateLimit-Limit, RateLimit-Remaining, RateLimit-Reset and RateLimit-Policy fields for HTTP, so servers can advertise their current service limits and clients can shape their request policies to avoid being throttled.
+This document defines the RateLimit-Limit, RateLimit-Remaining, RateLimit-Reset and RateLimit-Policy HTTP fields for servers to advertise their current service rate limits, thereby allowing clients to avoid being throttled.

 --- note_Note_to_Readers